Qubes-Community/Contents/docs/os/windows/windows-vm41.md

 - Afterwards:
   - In case you switch from `sys-network` to `sys-whonix`, you'll need a static IP network configuration, DHCP won't work for `sys-whonix`.
   - From the Windows command line, use `powercfg -H off` in order to avoid incomplete Windows shutdown, which could lead to corruption of the VM's disk.
+Also, recent versions of Windows won’t show the CD-ROM drive after starting the qube with `qvm-start vm --cdrom ...` (or using the GUI).
+The solution is to disable hibernation in Windows with this command.
+(That command is included in QWT’s setup but it’s necessary to run it manually in order to be able to open QWT’s setup ISO/CD-ROM in Windows).

+powercfg -H off

   - Optionally use `disk cleanup` to save some disk space.

 Given the higher than usual memory requirements of Windows, you may get a `Not enough memory to start domain 'WindowsNew'` error.
 In that case try to shutdown unneeded VMs to free memory before starting the Windows VM.